joortcom/DDIFI/README.md

 according to the programmers’ intended application semantics.
 It gives programmers flexibility when dealing with the diamond problem for instance variables: each instance variable can be configured either as one joined copy or as multiple independent copies in the implementation class.
 The key ideas are:
-1) decouple data interface from data implementation;
+1) decouple data interface from data implementation, by stopping inheriting data fields;
 2) in the regular methods implementation use virtual property methods instead of direct raw fields; and
 3) after each semantic branching add (and override) the new semantic assigning property.